vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 SmartThings will *try* to execute your scheduled job at the specified time, but cannot guarantee it will execute at that exact moment.
 As a general rule of thumb, you should expect that your job will be called within the minute of scheduled execution.
 For example, if you schedule a job at 5:30:20 (20 seconds past 5:30) to execute in five minutes, we expect it to be executed at some point in the 5:35 minute.

+When using ``runIn`` with values less than one minute, your mileage will vary.

 ----

 **Do not use runIn to set up a recurring schedule of less than sixty seconds**